 |Easyvision Monthly Irisian Multifocal||Coopervision||Air Optix Aqua Multifocal|

 Many opt for monthly direct debit schemes from high street opticians which include lenses, solution and aftercare appointments for one fixed fee.
-Often these can be beaten by buying lenses and solutions online for less and paying for aftercare separately though, so do check.
+These can offer good value but may also be beaten by buying lenses and solutions online for less and paying for aftercare separately, so do check.

-For example, at the time of writing, Tesco offers contact lens aftercare for £15.
-1-Day Acuvue toric lenses cost £40/month on Specsavers' monthly scheme, or £43/month on Boots' scheme.
-Yet you can get them online for around £435 for a year's supply at the time of writing.
-So factor in the aftercare and you can still save £30-£60.
+For example, at the time of writing, 1-Day Acuvue moist lenses cost £43/month on Boots' monthly scheme.
+Yet you can get them online for around £400 for a year's supply at the time of writing.
+Tesco offers contact lens aftercare for £15.
+So factor in the aftercare and you can still save £101.

 There's a further way to cut lens costs.
 Healthcare cashplans allow you to reclaim the cost of dental, optical and other forms of healthcare, whether you get these via the NHS or not.